ludicast/foursquare/README.markdown

 * Right now I'm only throwing in the endpoints I use, but if you have your own feel free to add them.
 * Similarly the models only have the fields set that I use.
 Please add any others that are useful to you, but don't remove any because they could be used for someone else's endpoint!
 * If you have any testing strategy to add, please do.
 As of now I'm planning to build an AIR app that does live integration testing with the endpoints.
-* There needs to be a smoother way to add oauth keys to the app, for both AIR and browser-based Flash applications.
+* There needs to be a smoother way to add oauth keys to the app, for both AIR and browser-based Flash applications, maybe a separate project or two is required to handle this.

 ## License